 If you’re like me, you hate house cleaning.
 I know, it’s what I do for a living, but that doesn’t mean I have to enjoy it.
 Do people who sell insurance enjoy what they do?
 No offense to any insurance salesmen or women.

-That being said, everyone wants a workaround to actually doing the work of house cleaning.
+That being said, everyone wants a workaround to actually doing the work of housekeeping.
 Some people’s workaround is hiring me.
-Some people look for easy daily and weekly house cleaning schedules on Pinterest.
+Some people look for easy and realistic daily and weekly house cleaning schedules on Pinterest.
 Then they have anxiety and have to go lie down.

 I’ve said many times that it is ok to be a bad housekeeper.
 Seriously, if a house cleaning schedule has 20 daily tasks to complete and 15 columns of add ons, the author may be deranged or pulling a Lance Armstrong, if you know what I mean.
 It’s easy to get discouraged when you read these lists.
 Especially if you suffer from ADHD or depression (read my tips for Cleaning with ADHD here.)
 I’m here to tell you it’s not real life.
 That’s why I have created The Ultimate Bare Minimum House Cleaning Schedule for those of us who want to do something other than clean all the time.
 It’s a reasonable cleaning schedule that is easy to follow.
 Also great for people with disabilities or seniors.

-This list short daily and weekly cleaning schedule is intended to be used to maintain some semblance of order in your house.
+This list of short daily and weekly cleaning tasks is intended to be used to maintain some semblance of order in your house.
 I’ve taken into account the aspects of hygiene and sanitation.
 This list is the very least cleaning you can do to keep your house under control.
 There are certain minimum requirements to keep a house safe from germs that may make you or others sick (not talking COVID here).
 I don’t care what level of filth you can live with, I’m not here to judge.
 I clean Midge’s house and sometimes I do want to wear a HAZMAT suit.
 But I will not mislead you that it is healthy to have mold growing everywhere.
 So let’s dig in!